-Not all the French influence is in Napa, however.
-What is now Laetitia Vineyards on California’s Central Coast was started as Maison Deutz, and what is now J Wine Company in Sonoma County was once Piper Sonoma, the US arm of Piper Heisdick.
-Both firms overestimated the demand for sparkling wines and eventually sold their operations.
+What is now Laetitia Vineyards on California’s Central Coast was started as Maison Deutz, and what is now J Wine Company and recently bought by E. and J. Gallo in Sonoma County was once Piper Sonoma, the US arm of Piper Heisdick.

-More successful was Roederer Estate in Anderson Valley in Mendocino County, which makes some of California’s best sparkling wine in that cool valley.
-Nearby Scharrfenberger Cellars, which makes Pacific Echo sparkling wines, is owned by Roederer and managed by Maisons Marques & Domaines, its marketing arm
+Roederer Estate in Anderson Valley in Mendocino County, which makes some of California’s best sparkling wine in that cool valley.
+Nearby Scharrfenberger Cellars, which makes Pacific Echo sparkling wines, is also owned by Roederer and managed by Maisons Marques & Domaines, its marketing arm.